Texas State Highway 178: El Paso County

 The current route in El Paso was designated on June 26, 1991.
 TxDOT proposed extending the route an additional 3 mi to Loop 375 on June 30, 1994, but those plans were dropped on October 25, 2007.

 Route description

-SH 178 is a major urban thoroughfare on El Paso's west side that is locally known as Artcraft Rd.
-The route is a four to six-lane divided highway beginning at NM 136, or Pete V. Domenici International Highway, at the New Mexico state line between El Paso and Santa Teresa in Doña Ana County, NM.
-The route proceeds east along Artcraft Rd. crossing the Rio Grande shortly before intersecting SH 20 at Doniphan Dr. The route then continues east ending at the combined I-10, US 85, and US 180 freeway where the roadway continues eastward as Paseo del Norte Rd.
+SH 178 is a major urban thoroughfare on El Paso's west side that is locally known as Artcraft Road The route is a four to six-lane divided highway beginning at NM 136, or Pete V. Domenici International Highway, at the New Mexico state line between El Paso and Santa Teresa in Doña Ana County, New Mexico.
+The route proceeds east along Artcraft Road crossing the Rio Grande shortly before intersecting SH 20 at Doniphan Drive.
+The route then continues east ending at the combined I-10, US 85, and US 180 freeway where the roadway continues eastward as Paseo del Norte Road.

 SH 178 and NM 136 together form a connection between the Santa Teresa-San Jerónimo, Chih.
-Port of Entry and I-10 bypassing Sunland Park, NM, Santa Teresa, and central El Paso.
+Port of Entry and I-10 bypassing Sunland Park, New Mexico, Santa Teresa, and central El Paso.